Jay's Grave: The grave

 There are always fresh flowers on the grave, the placement of which is the subject of local folklore – some claim they are placed there by pixies, but it is known that the author Beatrice Chase was one person who did this, before her death in 1955.
 By 2007 the placing of flowers had expanded into all sorts of votive offerings: coins, candles, shells, small crosses and toys, for instance.

 Motorists, passing at night, claim to have glimpsed ghostly figures in their headlights, others report seeing a dark, hooded figure kneeling there.

 Notable uses of the story

 Jay's Grave was the inspiration for John Galsworthy's short story The Apple Tree, written in 1916.

-In the 1970s, knowledge of the legend prompted Martin Turner of British rock band Wishbone Ash to write the lyrics to a song called "Lady Jay" which appears on the band's 1974 album There's the Rub.
+In the late 1960s, knowledge of the legend prompted Martin Turner of local rock band the Empty Vessels to visit the grave with his brother Glenn, late at night after a gig.
+Some years later, by then a founder member of Wishbone Ash, Turner used the experience to write the lyrics to a song called "Lady Jay" which appears on the band's 1974 album There's the Rub.
+"I thought it was tragic, yet very romantic," he later said.

 David Rudkin wrote an episode inspired by the tale entitled The Living Grave for the BBC 2 TV anthology series Leap in the Dark, broadcast in 1980.
 It also inspired Seth Lakeman to write his 2004 song and album, both called Kitty Jay.
-Sir Arthur Conan Doyle visited the nearby house, Heatree, and he is said to have been inspired by the location of the house and its proximity to Jay's Grave, Bowerman's nose, Hound Tor and Grimspound to write The Hound of the Baskervilles.
+Sir Arthur Conan Doyle visited the nearby house, Heatree with his friend, Bertram Fletcher Robinson, and this is said to have been inspired by the location of the house and its proximity to Jay's Grave, Bowerman's nose, Hound Tor and Grimspound to write The Hound of the Baskervilles.